Monday, September 23, 2024

 It is worth acknowledging that the FTC has several legal authorities that may apply to these practices, including Section 5 of the FTC Act, Section 3 of the Clayton Antitrust Act, Section 2 of the Robinson-Patman Act, and the Sherman Act.

-For several years, I have predicted the FTC litigation was coming (catch one of my posts HERE for more) when the FTC voted (unanimously) in 2022 to initiate a comprehensive 6(b) study of the Pharmacy Benefit Manager (PBM) Industry which was referred to as "FTC Matter No. P221200".
-Curiously, the FTC decided to release an "Interim Report" (rather than a full report) on its previously-announced PBM 6(b) study, although its litigation against the PBM will not be forced to rely exclusively on the FTC's own research (more on that in a second).
+For several years, I have predicted the FTC litigation was coming (catch one of my posts HERE for more) when the FTC voted (unanimously, and on a bipartisan basis) in 2022 to initiate a comprehensive 6(b) study of the Pharmacy Benefit Manager (PBM) Industry which was referred to as "FTC Matter No. P221200".
+Curiously, the FTC decided to release an "Interim Report" (rather than a full report) on its previously-announced PBM 6(b) study, although its litigation against the PBMs will not be forced to rely exclusively upon the FTC's own research (more on that in a second).
 Still, for patients stuck paying too much for prescriptions, it has taken simply too long to reach this point, only now the long-awaited litigation is finally here.

-The FTC filed its legal complaint in Administrative Court which accused CVS Health's Caremark PBM business, Cigna's Express Scripts PBM business, and UnitedHealth's OptumRx PBM business unit of creating a "perverse" system of prescription drug rebates that favored insulins that was sold at much higher list prices in order to "line their pockets" with rebates at the expense of patients, who were forced to pay more than they should have for the medication.
+The FTC filed its legal complaint in Administrative Court which accused CVS Health's Caremark PBM business, Cigna's Express Scripts PBM business, and UnitedHealth's OptumRx PBM business unit of creating a "perverse" system of prescription drug rebates that favored insulins that was sold at much higher list prices in order to "line their pockets" with rebates (paid by drug companies to secure preferred positioning on drug formularies) at the expense of patients, who were forced to pay more than they should have for the medication.
 From my perspective, that sounds completely right based on my personal experience, hence there's nothing defamatory about it.

 "As the complaint explains, the PBMs have created and manage a system in which drug manufacturers compete for formulary placement by raising (not lowering) drug list prices so they can feed the higher rebates that PBMs demand," Rahul Rao, FTC Bureau of Competition Deputy Director, wrote in a statement (see https://www.ftc.gov/news-events/news/press-releases/2024/09/ftc-sues-prescription-drug-middlemen-artificially-inflating-insulin-drug-prices for the statement).
 "This perverse system results in billions of dollars in rebates and fees for the PBMs and their health plan sponsor clients — but does so at the expense of certain vulnerable diabetic patients who must pay significantly more out-of-pocket for their critical medications [such as those with high-deductible insurance plans]."

 Note that an Administrative Court is a type of specialized court on administrative law, particularly disputes concerning the exercise of public power.
 Their role is to ascertain that official acts are consistent with the law.
-This will determine if the litigation against the PBMs should be handled by the FTC, or the U.S. Department of Justice's Antitrust Division.
-Administrative Courts are considered separate from ordinary courts of law.
-The FTC complaint had not yet been made public because it was reportedly still undergoing redactions.
+Matt Stoller who is research director of the American Economic Liberties Project, wrote what this means:

 The FTC's Notice of Contemplated Relief is as follows:

 1. Prohibit Respondents [the big PBMs] from excluding or disadvantaging low Wholesale Acquisition Cost (WAC) versions of high WAC drugs made by the same manufacturers whenever the Respondent covers the high WAC drug on a formulary.
-In other words, the PBMs would not be permitted to exclude lower-priced versions of insulins such as Novo Nordisk Insulin Aspart Injection if they put Novolog or Fiasp on-formulary.
+In other words, the PBMs would not be permitted to exclude lower-priced versions of insulins such as Lilly's "unbranded" (sold under the generic drug name) version called Lilly Insulin Lispro Injection if they put branded Humalog on-formulary.
+Ditto for Novo Nordisk Insulin Aspart Injection/Novolog/Fiasp and Winthrop by Sanofi's Insulin Glargine Injection/Lantus, or Biocon's Unbranded Insulin Glargine/Semglee or others which could emerge.
+The unbranded insulins were intended as a work-around to help the many patients harmed by the PBM rebating price distortions.

 2. Prohibit Respondents from accepting compensation based on a drug's list price or a related benchmark.
 This is a big one, and is at the source of most of the big PBMs' revenues.

-3. Prohibit Respondents from designing—or assisting with designing—a benefit plan that bases patients' deductibles or coinsurance on the list price, rather than the net cost after rebates.
+3. Prohibit Respondents from designing—or assisting with designing—a benefit plan that bases patients' deductibles or coinsurance on the list price, rather than the lower realized "net" cost after rebates.
 Another big deal; again, the bogus list prices are often what patients' cost-sharing and co-pays are based upon.

 4. Order any other relief appropriate to correct or remedy the Respondents' violations.
 This would be seeking the Courts to make these relief efforts to happen.